 It takes quite a while for a large canner pot full of water to come to a boil so you might want to get that going while the Salsa is cooking.

 Back to the tomato paste.
 It’s not cheating.
 But depending on the type of tomatoes you use and how much your mixture reduces, you may want to add some tomato paste.
 Maybe you like your Salsa thicker.
 Maybe you don’t.
-There’s no Salsa police so add as much or as little as you like.
+There’s no Salsa police so add some or don’t.

 Why do you have to boil the jars of Salsa?